 The College of Business has partnered with the Economic Club of Florida (ECF) to provide our graduate students the opportunity to connect with the club to further their networking opportunities.
 Established in 1977, the Economic Club of Florida is recognized as an important forum for distinguished speakers on issues facing us today.
 Membership includes nearly 400 of the “Who’s Who” of the Capital City and includes both well-established and up-and-coming professionals.
 Each month a small group of graduate students are selected to attend luncheon meeting and activities of the club, where they interact with leaders in Tallahassee and hear professionals present on a variety of issues affecting today’s business environment.

-This dynamic program, led by the Student Leadership Council, links incoming business students with juniors and seniors who are knowledgeable about the College of Business.
-Participants meet weekly throughout the semester for approximately an hour.
-Each meeting includes a short presentation focused on various topics to familiarize incoming students with available business programs (ex: internships, college involvement, study abroad, etc.), discussions of best practices for success in the college, and time for individual mentor/mentee connection.
-Throughout the semester participants are also introduced to different venues around campus and the surrounding community (ex: Innovation Hub, FSU Rez, Planetarium, etc.).
+Newly approved as an Engage 100 offering beginning the fall 2021 semester, this dynamic program links incoming business students with junior and senior Student Leadership Council mentors who are knowledgeable about the College of Business.
+Participants meet weekly as a group throughout the semester for approximately one hour.
+Each meeting includes a short presentation focused on various topics to familiarize incoming students with available business programs (ex: internships, college involvement, study abroad, etc.), discussions of best practices for success in the college and time for individual mentor/mentee connection.
+Throughout the semester, participants also are introduced to different venues around campus and the surrounding community to further familiarize them with the area and available resources.

 Student Leadership Council (SLC)

 The Student Leadership Council (SLC) advances the preeminence of the College of Business and promotes student engagement, collaboration, and connection both within the college and among the broader stakeholder community.
 The mission of the Council is built in alignment with the goals of the Dean and the College of Business Board of Governors.